 Universal Studios Hollywood– Why not make a day of it with a theme park and shows, plus enjoy a visit to L.A.’s famous CityWalk.
 Click here for skip the line tickets.

 Los Angeles hop on hop off bus– When a city is big and spread apart, I like to recommend the hop on hop off buses to get the most of your time *and money*.
 If you’re not renting a car, this is a good way to see a lot of L.A. quickly.
 They have 100 stops you can choose from!
 Click here for ticket prices.

 If you’re looking for something a little cheaper, this tour offers fewer stops that are still worth a visit: Buy those tickets here.

 L.A.
-Celebrity Homes Tour– If you’re all about the celebs then you’ll love this small group tour that’ll take you to see the homes and areas of some of the biggest names out there.
+Celebrity Homes Tour– If you’re all about the celebs then you’ll love this small-group tour that’ll take you to see the homes and areas of some of the biggest names out there.
 Check availability here.

 Hollywood Hills Hike– Hike through the Hollywood Hills to a vantage point with stunning panoramic views to catch the sunset.
 How cool does that sound?
-Check latest prices here.
+Check the latest prices here.

 Day Trip From LA

 Santa Barbara is about a 2-hour drive north of L.A.
 I already knew it was a beautiful city before we drove up there.
 It was a gem of a place and I do recommend a stop there if you have enough time.

 Side note: Don’t expect pretty views if you drive up highway 1.
 We’ve done the 101 drive from San Francisco to Big Sur before and it was impressive.
 Yet going north from L.A. to Santa Barbara was nothing to write home about.